PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 {%include warning.html content="The projection of the room onto the ($$x,\, y$$)-plane must be non-overlapping!"%}
 {%include warning.html content="do not use in multi-storage buildings!"%}

-#### Strategy 9

-This strategy uses a floor field collection for each subroom. (__broken__)

-{% include note.html content="For this to work properly the [floor field router](#floorfield-router)
-has to be used"%}

-Thus the floor fields are again smaller but cannot steer to targets in a different subroom.
-The router **must** provide intermediate targets for every agent, that target being in the same subroom.

-{%include warning.html content="The projection of the room onto the ($$x,\, y$$)-plane must be non-overlapping!"%}
-{%include warning.html content="do not use in multi-storage buildings!"%}

 ---

 [#Chraibi2011]: http://aimsciences.org/journals/displayPaper.jsp?paperID=6440 "Chraibi el al. Force-based models of pedestrian dynamics.
 Pages: 425 - 442, Volume 6, Issue 3, September 2011"